jhriv/keepalived-POC/README.md

 ## DEPRECATION WARNING

-If you are getting `host <...> should use /usr/bin/python3` or other deprecation wnarnings, silence them with:
+If you are getting `host <...> should use /usr/bin/python3` or other deprecation warnings, silence them with:

 ```
 $ export ANSIBLE_DEPRECATION_WARNINGS=false